Skip to main content

 }

-Verification not applicable: match_result: "unable_to_verify"
+Verification not applicable: match_result: "account_not_verifiable"

-Meaning: The bank was successfully reached and processed the request, butcannot verify this specific account .
+Meaning: The bank was successfully reached and processed the request, but cannot verify this specific account .
 Retry behavior:A retry will return the same result - the bank has definitively responded that verification is not possible for this account.
 Example:

 {